mzazon/awesome-cloud-projects/aws/eks-logging-monitoring-prometheus/eks-logging-monitoring-prometheus.md

 ## Solution

-This recipe implements a comprehensive observability stack for Amazon EKS that combines AWS CloudWatch for centralized logging and Container Insights for infrastructure monitoring with Prometheus for application metrics collection.
-The solution enables control plane logging, deploys Fluent Bit for log aggregation, configures Container Insights for enhanced observability, and sets up Prometheus with AWS Managed Service for time-series metrics monitoring.
+This recipe implements a comprehensive observability stack for Amazon EKS that combines AWS CloudWatch for centralized logging and Container Insights for infrastructure monitoring with Amazon Managed Service for Prometheus for application metrics collection.
+The solution enables control plane logging, deploys Fluent Bit for log aggregation, configures Container Insights for enhanced observability, and sets up managed Prometheus scrapers for time-series metrics monitoring.

 ## Architecture Diagram